fritzprix/role-playing-mcp-server/README.md

 // 2.
 Progress Story
 "Elara discovers an ancient spellbook in the academy library..."

 // 3.
-Present Choices
+Present Choices (always mix positive/negative outcomes)
-["Read the spellbook", "Tell the professor", "Leave it where it is"]
+[
+  "Read the spellbook (may gain power, but risk a curse)", "Tell the professor (safe, but lose a chance for secret knowledge)", "Leave it where it is (avoid risk, but miss opportunity)", "Try to sell it secretly (potential reward, but risk being caught)" ]

 // 4.
-Update game state after user selection "characters[0].favorability": +5
+Update game state after user selection "characters[0].hp": 0, // triggers game over
+"isGameOver": true,
+"gameOverReason": "Elara triggered a powerful curse from the spellbook and lost all HP.
+If you had chosen to consult the professor or left the book alone, you might have avoided this fate."
 ```

 ## MCP Client Requirements